Your child is trying. That's not the problem.

 After your child finishes reading or studying something, ask them to close the book or put down the notes and tell you what they just learned in their own words.

-Do not let them look back at the page.
-Do not prompt them with the answers.
+Don't let them look back at the page.
+Don't prompt them with the answers.
 Just listen.

-This is not a test.
-It is information.
-It tells you how well the strategy matched how memory works.
-And it is far more useful than knowing how long they sat at the desk.
+This isn't a test.
+It's information.
+It tells you how well the strategy matched how memory works, and it's far more useful than knowing how long they sat at the desk.

 SOURCES CITED IN THIS POST